<

 Type 1: Classic Mountaineering Axes

-Purpose: Glacier travel, snow climbing, self-arrest on moderate slopes (up to ~50°), the standard mountaineering tool.
+Glacier travel, snow climbing, self-arrest to ~50° · the standard tool

 ModelLength OptionsWeight2026 Price